Contractor Tips

 Why Contractors Lose Money Between Sales and Scheduling

-Most contracting businesses run two separate systems without realizing it.
+Most contractors run two separate systems without realizing it.
 Sales lives in one place.
 Job management lives in another.
 And the gap between them is where details disappear, mistakes get made, and money walks out the door.

 Not in a vague, hard-to-measure way.
 In a send-a-crew-back-out way.
 In a two-hour wait because nobody had the gate code way.
 In a charge dispute you can’t win because the before photos are sitting on a salesperson’s old phone way.